Bubblin-Superbooks/the-romance-of-lust/README.md

 ### TABLET FIRST &amp; OFFLINE FIRST

 Superbooks are naturally responsive and work on all browsers, all viewports and devices and all operating systems.
-See [support](https://bubblin.io/support) information.
-Generally speaking, the most ideal surface to read these books on (recommended) are the \~9&quot; 'on-web' tablets like the iPad or the Galaxy Tab.
+See support information [here](https://bubblin.io/support) and the full list of supported devices [here](https://bubblin.io/devices).
+In general, the most ideal surface to read these books on (recommended) are the \~9&quot; tablets like the iPad or the Galaxy Tab or Kindle Fire HD, ala 'on-web'.

 This book is _offline-first_ using a Service Worker, so no explicit download is required to read or share the book OFFLINE.

-We try and suppport all devices and desktops&#x2014;meaning, all modern browsers, all viewports and all operating systems starting from an Apple Watch to an LCD TV.
-See our full list of supported devices [here](https://bubblin.io/devices).